The Complete Guide to Gay Marriage

 Weddings are typically built around traditions – most of which are fitting for opposite-sex couples.
 If you’re wanting to stick to a more traditional celebration, make a point of reinventing those traditions to fit you and your spouse-to-be better.
 Start your road to union with a double proposal or update the standard unity ceremony with a collaborative painting or wine pouring.
 Tradition not your thing?
 Toss ’em out the window!
 Your wedding day should reflect your love as a couple, not matter what that looks like.

 Writing Your Own Gay Wedding Vows

 Weddings are one of the most rigidly traditional aspects of Western culture, so turning a wedding on a nontraditional head may seem like an uphill battle at times.
 Writing your own vows is one of the easiest ways to ensure that the words spoken on your big day are truly reflective of the love you and your partner share and the future you look to create together.
-We recommend customizing your gay marriage vows and ceremony readings even if you aren’t the one delivering them – which includes asking your wedding officiant to alter any traditional texts to be LGBTQ+ friendly, gender-neutral, or include religious-leaning aspects.
+We recommend customizing your gay marriage vows and ceremony readings even if you aren’t the one delivering them – which includes asking your wedding officiant to alter any traditional texts to be LGBTQIA+ friendly, gender-neutral, or include religious-leaning aspects.
 We now pronounce you equally wed!

 Gay Wedding Ideas

 It’s your day!
 You ultimately dictate what works best for your group, and that extends to giving your wedding party any label that resonates best with them.
 We’ve heard the use of everything from “bridesmen” to “groomswomen,” and we also love names like “best women,” “groomsmaids,” “men-of-honor” or genderless terms such as “attendants” or “party people.”